alnajar/BST_692_2020/README.md

 # Course Schedule
 ### Module 1 – What is Data Science?

-Configure your machine before May 15th.
+Configure your machine before May 18th.
+See Assignment 0.

 + Windows
     + [Configure a Windows PC for Data Science](https://derailment.netlify.com/2019-11-01-configure-a-windows-pc-for-data-science/)